 Hurras al-Madinah, backed and quietly assisted by Turkey, counted only 20 members in 2015 — but within days of the protests, it recruited hundreds of volunteers.

-The group portrayed itself as the protector and guarantor of the well-being of Tripolitans, filling the gap left by failing state.
+The group portrayed itself as the protector and guarantor of the well-being of Tripolitans, filling the gap left by a failing state.
 Hurras al-Madinah provided social and medical services, cleaned the streets, intercepted trucks smuggling fuel to Syria, and assisted the needy, among other activities.

 True Agenda